Fuel JournalBasics & Guides28 min read

 High-quality carb staples

-Bottom line: Carbs are not inherently "good" or "bad."
+Bottom line Carbs are not good or bad by default.
 Type, quantity, and timing matter.
 Build your base around high-fiber, minimally processed carbs.
 Use refined carbs intentionally when performance or rapid recovery demands it.

 Current carb guidelines often used in practice: for general health, stay in the AMDR range and hit a meaningful fiber target.
 For athletes, scale carbs in g/kg to training demands.